 1/2 cup unsalted butter, cubed

-In a 2 quart saucepan, combine lemon juice, lemon zest, sugar, eggs, and butter.
-Cook over medium-low heat until thick enough to hold marks from whisk, and first bubble appears on surface, about 6 minutes.
+In a 2 quart saucepan, combine yellow plum puree, sugar, eggs, and butter.
+Cook over medium-low heat until thick enough to hold marks from the whisk, and the first bubble appears on the surface, about 6 minutes.

 6 yellow plums, pitted and quartered